Diwasdrpm/Github-repo-details/README.md

 # Github-repo-details
 You want to get the details of all the repos, like how many files and what are the contents of those files, you want to see the comments and you can also put a comment on any particular repository and delete your comment, you can create milestones, get the details of all the pull requests from a particular repo and many other things

-I'm putting the screenshots you can see the results from here, you can comment on any issue, aftyer that you can delete the issue
+I'm putting the screenshots you can see the results from here, you can comment on any issue, after that you can delete the issue

 ![Screenshot (57)](https://user-images.githubusercontent.com/80219842/175396149-93f57bb0-dffb-446d-b7d8-a12d4c671c64.png)
 ![Screenshot (58)](https://user-images.githubusercontent.com/80219842/175396152-18f284a2-c65a-4bd6-b337-abbef5deb3b0.png)